Protecting Your Passover Blessings

 David understood that safety comes from dwelling in the presence of God and staying in fellowship with other Believers.

-“One thing I have desired of the Lord, that will I seek: that I may dwell in the house of the Lord all the days of my life, to behold the beauty of the Lord, and to inquire in His temple.”
+- “One thing I have desired of the Lord, that will I seek: that I may dwell in the house of the Lord all the days of my life, to behold the beauty of the Lord, and to inquire in His temple.” —Psalm 27:4

 In every circumstance, offer sacrifices of praise.

 David knew the importance of praising the Lord in worship.
-This is what set him apart from other leaders and kings.
-This is what allowed him to remain victorious against all odds.
+This is what set him apart from other leaders and kings and allowed him to remain victorious against all odds.

 Be quick to repent and to seek His face.